The Oxford Road has always been one of the main routes leading west from Reading's medieval town centre towards Pangbourne and Oxford.

 As the population increased, further places of worship were built including a number of nonconformist churches such as the Providence Chapel on Oxford Road in about 1859, Carey Baptist Chapel in 1869, and Bridge Hall for Reading’s Open Brethren group.

 Reading's most unusual street name was created somewhere between 1840 and 1850 on land previously owned by the Zinzan family.
 The Zinzans are first recorded in Reading in 1514.
 In the seventeenth century, Henry Zinzan acquired Tilehurst Manor.
+His monument can be seen at St Michael's church in Tilehurst.
+Henry was the eldest son of Sir Sigismund Zinzan, an equerry to Queen Elizabeth I and a tournament champion.

 One of the world’s first commercial photographic studios was established at 55 Baker Street, then 8 Russell Terrace, from 1844 to 1847.
 It was called the ‘Reading Establishment’ and was managed by a Dutchman called Nicholaas Henneman for William Henry Fox Talbot, a pioneer of photography.